kings0c/musicaro/README.md

 All your music in one place - a browser-based music player and organiser.

 ## Project Status
+**Alpha**
 Searches library folder and adds tracks to library correctly.
 Basic front-end design in place.
 Sorting of tracks works
 Search needs adding
 Web player needs adding

 ## Design Specs